Mayo Clinic Program Wants to Help Digital Health Startups Grow

-Mayo Clinic has developed a new tool that could speed up the time it takes for digital health companies to validate their tech to hospitals.
+Mayo Clinic Platform has developed a new program that could help speed up the time it takes for digital health startups to succeed.

 December saw a slew of executive hires, promotions, exits and layoffs across the healthcare industry.
 For example, companies like Humana and Mayo Clinic hired new C-suite leaders, organizations including Atlantic Health System and Amwell are saying goodbye to key executives, and firms like CVS Health and Optum announced rounds of job cuts.